Welcome to St. Peter's Road Surgery

 (This is separate to the extraction of data referred to above by HSCIC)

 Today electronic records are kept in all the places where you receive healthcare.
 These places can usually only share information via letter, fax or phone.Here at St Peters Road Surgery we use a system called SystmOne that can allow, with your consent, the sharing of full electronic records across different healthcare services.

 For more information and to find out how to 'share' your information please go to Further Information - Electronic Sharing on the right-handside.

 The Surgery runs in-house training for both its clinical and non-clinical staff on a regular basis to ensure we are able to continue to provide the best service possible.
 In order to facilitate the training the surgery has to close for a couple of hours, normally during the afternoon.

-Our next training session will take place on:
+Our next training sessions will take place on:

 If you need to speak to a Doctor urgently during this time, phone the surgery on 01285 653184 and the telephone answering service will contact the on call Doctor for you.
 Thank you for your understanding.

 If booking a telephone appointment on-line the doctor will endeavour to call you back within 30 minutes of the time booked, however sometimes this is not possible.
 If you are only available for a certain time please make a note in the 'comments' box i.e, please call back before 10.00 a.m OR available between 9.00 a.m and 11.00 a.m.